forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: When creating a package version with the `package create version` command, you can now specify whether profile metadata components in a given package directory should be included in the new package.
-Set the new `scopeProfiles` option of the `sfdx-project.json` file to `true` in the configuration of a package directory for their profiles to be included; set it to `false` for them not to be included.
-If not specified, the default value of `scopeProfiles` is `false`.
-The `scopeProfiles` option is a child of `packageDirectory`, as shown in this example. (packaging PR [#416](https://github.com/forcedotcom/packaging/pull/416), schemas PR [#80](https://github.com/forcedotcom/schemas/pull/80), sfdx-core PR [#957](https://github.com/forcedotcom/sfdx-core/pull/957))
+* NEW: Use the new `scopeProfiles` option of the `sfdx-project.json` file to control which profiles are included in a new package version when you run the `package create version` command.
+If you set `scopeProfiles` to `true` for a package directory, profiles from only the package directory being packaged are included, and profiles outside of that package directory are ignored.
+When you set `scopeProfiles` to `false` (the default value), the new package version includes relevant pieces of profiles in any package directory defined in `sfdx-project.json`.

+    The `scopeProfiles` option is a child of `packageDirectory`, as shown in this example.

     ```
     {